babel/website/docs/index.md

 Compact
 --------

-Babel tries uses the least amount of code possible with no dependence on a bulky runtime.
+Babel tries using the least amount of code possible with no dependence on a bulky runtime.

 This may be difficult to do in cases, and there are "loose" options for specific transforms that may tradeoff spec compliancy for readability, file size, and speed.